Who Qualifies for Chapter 7 Bankruptcy?

 Your Income is Great Enough to Qualify for a Chapter 13 Bankruptcy

-If the petitioner fails the means test, he will have to file Chapter 13 and make payments to unsecured creditors over a 3 or 5 year period, unless he can show that special circumstances should rebut the presumption.
+If the petitioner fails the means test, he must file Chapter 13 and make payments to unsecured creditors over a 3- or 5-year period, unless he can show that special circumstances should rebut that presumption.

 According to recent statistics by the U.S. Trustee's office, 94% of bankruptcy petitioners had incomes less than the state median, and of those who had higher incomes, only 10% were deemed abusive by the U.S. Trustee[i].

 To prevent serial bankruptcy filings, the BAPCPA has time restraints for subsequent filings of bankruptcy after a previous discharge.
 Generally, you cannot file for Chapter 7 bankruptcy if you got a Chapter 7 discharge that was started within the last 8 years.
 You also cannot file if you commenced a Chapter 13 case within the previous 6 years, unless you got a discharge in good faith where you paid at least 70% of what you owed to your unsecured creditors.

 You also cannot file for bankruptcy if you had a previous bankruptcy case for Chapter 7 or 13 that was dismissed within the past 180 days that was due to the debtor's willful failure to appear before the court or comply with court orders, or was voluntarily dismissed after creditors sought relief from the bankruptcy court to recover property upon which they held liens.
 (11 U.S.C. §§ 109(g), 362(d) and (e)).